-Obviously, not only the boundary kernel K must be defined but also the meaning of the boundary of the state space $\partial \mathbb{X}$ and the measure μ^h .
+Obviously, not only the boundary kernel K must be defined but also the meaning of the boundary of the state space ∂X and the measure μ^h .
 This representation will be useful in studying the asymptotic behaviour of the chain.

 Several comments are necessary at this level.
 The first concerns the abstract space ∂X playing the role of the boundary.
 It will turn out that this space (more precisely a subset of this space) will be identified to the set of P-harmonic functions.
-Secondly, the mere notion of compactification implies the definition of
+Secondly, the mere notion of compactification implies the definition of a topology on the space that will defined in terms of the boundary kernel K; the corresponding boundary space is termed the Martin boundary.
+As for the convexity considerations, the aforementioned representation goes beyond the Krein-Milman theorem 1 to propose a Choquet decomposition 2 of the set of harmonic functions.
+Finally, a measure-theoretic notion of boundary can be introduced (the Poisson boundary), indexed by bounded harmonic functions, that is conceptually simpler than the topological one.

 Boundary theory for transient Markov chains is far from being trivial; a certain number of important ramifications to other mathematical fields can be obtained as a by-product of this study.
 For this reason, only an elementary approach to the boundary theory of transient chains on denumerably infinite state spaces is given here.
-This chapter heavily relies on more complete original references as [6, 18, 35] or more pedagogical ones [20, 30].
+This chapter heavily relies on more complete original references as [11, 25, 52] or more pedagogical ones [28, 43].